hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 ---------------------

 Kea supports custom (non-standard) DHCPv4 options.
-Let's say that we want to define a new DHCPv4 option called "foo", which will have code 222 and will convey a single, unsigned, 32-bit integer value.
-We can define such an option by putting the following entry in the configuration file:
+Let's say that we want to define a new DHCPv4 option called ``foo``, which will have code 222 and will convey a single, unsigned, 32-bit integer value.
+Such an option can be defined by putting the following entry in the configuration file:

 ::